 When is the application due?

-- Your completed application and recommendation should be on file with us by February 15.
+- The preferred deadline for your completed application and recommendation to be on file with us is February 15.
 Applications after this date will be reviewed if funding allows.

 - FAFSA applications can arrive later; however, your award will not be calculated until we receive that data.